abhijitmahalle/april-tag-detection-and-tracking/README.md

 ### Approch to part 2
 1. Projective transformation in 3-D was used to project the points of a 3-D cube onto a 2-D video frame.
 The homography matrix was computed for the 3-D points unlike the 2-D ones in the part 1.

+## Dependencies
+  - Python 2.0 or above
+  - OpenCV
 ## Instructions to run the code
 Run the following command in the terminal for the corresponding problem.